The content is accurate at the time of publication and is subject to change.

 It's great that you know what your credit score is - that's a good start.
 Did you take a look at your credit report when you found out your score?
 It's always a good idea to really read your credit report carefully, looking for any inaccuracies, outdated information, or errors.
 About 80 percent of credit reports contain a mistake of some kind; if yours does, you'll want to contact the credit bureau and the bank or company that reported the inaccurate information.

-Once you’re satisfied that your credit report is correct, browse our selection of credit cards for bad credit and secured credit cards.
-Any of the cards in these sections could be a good match for you – you might want to consider the Discover Cerulean Unsecured Discover Card – its $75 annual fee is waived the first year – or the Applied Bank Secured Visa Gold Credit Card, which has a low APR of 9.99 percent APR and requires a $200 deposit.
+Once you're satisfied that your credit report is correct, browse our selection of credit cards for bad credit and secured credit cards.
+Any of the cards in these sections could be a good match for you - you might want to consider the Applied Bank Secured Visa Gold Credit Card, which has a low APR of 9.99 percent APR and requires a $200 deposit.

 Most credit cards for bad credit have high APRs and some have fees, but if you don't carry a balance, the APR won't matter.
 With a secured card, you'll pay a deposit as collateral on your line of credit - sometimes this is necessary if you don't qualify for an unsecured card.
 Whichever card you choose, make sure it reports to major credit bureaus so your on-time payments and responsible use of credit will be reflected in your credit history, and within six months or a year, you should start to see your credit score climb.